 Don't want to drop luxury cash?
 No problem.
 Some of our best stays were above smoothie shops with sea breeze through the window.

-• Check out the Mania Complex or South Bai Truong Complex for something modern with a longer-stay feel.
-It's not beachfront, but just a five-minute walk.
+- For something modern with a longer-stay feel, check out the Mania Complex or South Bai Truong Complex.
+Not beachfront, but just a five-minute walk.
 Loads of digital nomads stay here.
-Studio rentals, cafés, laundromats, and friendly neighbors make it Phu Quoc without the polish.
+Studio rentals, cafés, laundromats, friendly neighbors.
+It's Phu Quoc without the polish.

 You can splurge on a pool villa.
 Or crash in a quiet room above a coffee shop.
 Either way?
 The waves are still five minutes away.